elastos/Elastos.Connectivity.Client.Cordova.SDK/README.md

 This connectivity SDK contains:

-- **Access** (DIDAccess, HiveAccess ...) entry points to easily request private identity information from third party apps, such as DID credentials, hive authentication credential, payment with wallet, executing smart contracts, etc.
+- **Access** (DIDAccess, HiveAccess ...) entry points to easily request private identity information from third-party apps, such as DID credentials, hive authentication credentials, payment with wallet, executing smart contracts, etc.
 - A mechanism made of **connectors**, in order to dynamically add custom providers for the **access** services.
 - By default, only a **Local Identity Connector** is built-in.
-This connector is required by all dApps in order to let new users easily join the application while they don't have a decentralize identity yet, but also by app store reviewer teams as app stores usually don't accept applications that force users to depend on a third party wallet application to sign in or do major operations.
+This connector is required by all dApps in order to let new users easily join the application while they don't have a decentralized identity yet, but also by app store reviewer teams as app stores usually don't accept applications that force users to depend on a third party wallet application to sign in or do major operations.
 Local identities provide a built-in DID and hive storage environment for a quickstart.
 - Additional connectors such as the **Elastos Essentials Connector** or any custom connector **can** be added to let end users use their favorite way to use their identity.
 By adding the Essentials connector, for instance, end users can pick "Essentials" in the list, and all decentralized operations open the external Elastos Essentials application to request user confirmation.
 Each application decides which connectors it wants to provide to its users.
-- **UI interfaces** for **Generic prompts** and **Local identity prompts** are also provided with a built-in default implementation that prompts end users with default popups for convenience.
-Though, those interfaces can be overriden by the application in order to build a custom UI.
+- **UI interfaces** for **Generic prompts** and **Local identity prompts** are also provided with a built-in default implementation that prompts end-users with default popups for convenience.
+Though, those interfaces can be overridden by the application in order to build a custom UI.

 ## Development